ethereum/pm/Merge/CommunityCall_Meeting_06.md

 ## Summary

--  Plan to have another validator prep workshop  maybe next week or in two weeks as per Remy Roy
+-  Plan to have another merge community call in September

 —----------------------------